July 5, 2026

 Add NPS surveys 45 days after customer acquisition.
 Send them quarterly to existing customers.
 Track trends over time, not just individual scores.

 Act on the data immediately.
 Respond to low CSAT scores within 24 hours.
+Treat a high CES score as a red flag and fix the friction behind it.
 Use NPS feedback to identify promoters who can become case studies or referral sources.

 The goal isn't perfect scores.
 It's consistent improvement that builds customer relationships and business growth.